projectacrn/acrn-hypervisor/doc/tutorials/docbuild.rst

 #.
 At a command prompt, create the working folder and clone the acrn-hypervisor
    repository to your local computer (and if you have publishing rights, the projectacrn.github.io repo).
-If you don't have publishing rights you'll still be able to generate the docs locally, but not publish them:
+If you don't have publishing rights you'll still be able to generate the documentation files locally, but not publish them:

    .. code-block:: bash